Ice Cream Bomb: Let's Hear It For the Bombe Dessert!

-We make it by using a hemispherical mould, the bombe mould.
+We make it by using a hemispherical mould, the bombe dessert mould.
 This mould is traditionally lined with ice cream or frozen custard and filled with a pâte à bombe.
 Pâte à bombe is basically a rich and fluffy meringue type of mixture.
 It’s designed specifically for desserts like mousses and parfaits that need to be frozen.
 It can include nuts, candied fruits, liqueurs, and coulis.
-This is then left overnight to set and freeze into a cannonball-shaped dessert.
+This is then left overnight to set and freeze into a cannonball-shaped dish.
 When it’s ready, you cut into and serve, just as you would a cake.

 The term bombe has come to refer to any frozen dessert shaped with a mould.
 Baked Alaska is one such dessert hailing from New Orleans.
 It tends to remain in your memory if you’ve ever experienced the act of someone flambéeing one before your very eyes!
 Another version of a bombe, the spumoni, comes from Italy.
 While this is not set on fire, you make it by combining three gelato flavours.
 These include cherry, pistachio, and either chocolate or vanilla.
 If your mind has jumped to the Neapolitan combination you’re on the right track.
 Neapolitan is actually a version of spumoni, but using flavours more tailored to the North American palate (strawberry, vanilla, and chocolate).